 The way families interact is often complicated.
 If an addiction counselor is doing their job, they will work to understand these relationships and help them heal.
 This is incredibly important when these relationships could be playing a role in the individual’s addiction.

 As the family progresses through family sessions, they get the opportunity to repair the relationship damage.
 It’s very encouraging for the patient to see strained relationships soften and improve.
 It gives them some level of confidence that they can count on family support as they move through recovery.
 Support groups are a big part of the recovery process.
 It can come in the form of group therapy sessions or even a 12-step program.
-As important as those kinds of aid can be, nothing compares to the support of loved ones.
+However, as important as those kinds of aid can be, nothing compares to the support of loved ones.

 General Information About Ocean Recovery

 Ocean Recovery sits in the beautiful community of Newport Beach, California.
 We provide gender-specific treatment services for both men and women.
-Our focus is on individuals age 18-24, though we keep our doors open for anyone who needs professional help.
+Our focus is on individuals age 18-24.
+However, we keep our doors open for anyone who needs professional help.
 We have built our “Foundation of Hope” on the concept that each patient is an individual.
 As such, they need us to tailor a treatment plan that meets their specific needs.

 For the most part, we focus on long-treatment (90 days or more).
 Our counselors will develop treatment plans from one or more of the following options: